apexcodings/earthinversion.github.io/_posts/2020-05-19-station_map_python.md

 classes:
   - wide
 ---
 In this post, we read the station information stored in the text file `statlist2.txt` using the `pandas` library in Python and then plot it over the topographic map.
 The details on how to plot the topographic map in Python can be found [here](/topographic-map-in-python/).
+The `plot_topo_netcdf` function can be used from [here](https://github.com/earthinversion/plotting_topographic_maps_in_python/blob/master/plotting_topo.py).

 <img src="https://raw.githubusercontent.com/earthinversion/figures-earthinversion-page/master/station_map.png" width="400" alt="Station map">